 If you’re a geek like us, you never travel without your laptop.
 While netbooks have become more popular for lightweight personal travel, most of us still have to lug full size notebooks for work.
-Given the travel situation in the post-9/11 world, we were extremely happy when we heard that TSA (the airport security folks) put out specifications to allow laptops to go through security without having to be removed from the bag.
+Given the travel situation in the post-9/11 world, we were extremely happy when we heard that TSA (the airport security folks) put out specifications for laptop bags to allow laptops to go through security without having to be removed from the bag.
 Sure, you could always travel with your laptop, but those of us who travel regularly know what a hassle the X-ray checkpoints can be.

 Review: G.I.
 Joe: The Rise of Cobra